acacha/forms/README.md

 See also examples folder with full code examples

 ## ES6 imports

-After package installation you could user this package using ES6 import:
+After package installation you could use this package using ES6 import:

 ```javascript
 import Form from 'acacha-forms'